 For some patients, restenosis is a recurring problem.
 If the blockage has recurred several times or if there are multiple blockages, your doctor may recommend bypass surgery to restore adequate blood flow.

 Other options include:

-Though useful, these drugs are not for every patient and they require more study, Dr. Ellis says.
+Though sometimes useful, these drugs aren’t for every patient and they require more study, Dr. Ellis says.